Maria Montez: Early life

-Montez was born María África Gracia Vidal (some sources cite María Antonia Gracia Vidal de Santo Silas or María África Antonia Gracia Vidal de Santo Silas as her birth name) in Barahona, Dominican Republic.
-Educated at the Sacred Heart Convent in Santa Cruz de Tenerife, Spain, she was the second of ten children (Isidoro Gracia Vidal, Aquilino Gracia Vidal) born to Isidoro Gracia y García, a Spaniard, from Garafía, La Palma, Canary Islands, Spain and Regla María Teresa Vidal y Recio, a Dominican of Criollo descent, although it is unclear how many survived into adulthood.
+Montez was born María África Antonia de Santo Silas Gracia y Vidal in Barahona, Dominican Republic.
+Educated at the Sacred Heart Convent in Santa Cruz de Tenerife, Spain, she was the second of ten children (Isidoro Gracia Vidal, Aquilino Gracia Vidal) born to Isidoro Gracia y García, a Spaniard, from Garafía, La Palma, Canary Islands, Spain, and Regla María Teresa Vidal y Recio, a Dominican of Criollo descent, although it is unclear how many survived into adulthood.

-In the mid-1930s, her father was appointed to the Spanish consulship in Belfast, Northern Ireland where the family moved.
-It was there that Montez met her first husband, William G. McFeeters, whom she married at age 17.
+Much of her back story was fictionally created by her publicity writers, who invented a story that her father was a well travelled diplomat who, at one time had been based in Belfast, Northern Ireland.
+This was to help explain her first marriage to a Northern Irish banker.
+In truth she was already married before travelling with her husband through France and England before briefly visiting his homeland in 1936.
+Indeed Belfast didn't have any foreign consulates in the 1930s.

 "A finales de 1929, con 17 años, su padre la internó en un colegio de religiosas de Tenerife con la intención de que olvidara a un cincuentón del que se había enamorado.
 Pero en octubre de 1930, la actriz regresó a su tierra natal y reanudó sus relaciones con el banquero irlandés William G. MacFeeters, con el que terminaría casándose en 1932."

 Montez learned English and was educated at a Catholic convent school in Santa Cruz de Tenerife, Spain.